-Window condensation is so. not. fun.
-First of all, there goes your view!
-And it’s not good for the windows or walls: all that moisture can lead to rot and problems with mold and mildew, as well as lift up paint and damage plaster.
-To address the problem of window condensation, it’s important to understand why it’s happening.
+Stop window condensation before it starts.
+Or, remove window condensation at its source.
+This nuisance takes away your view and can cause serious damage to windows and walls.
+All that moisture can lead to rot and problems with mold and mildew, as well as lift up paint and damage plaster.
+To address the problem of condensation on windows, it’s important to understand why it’s happening.

 Think of the air as a sponge holding water: when the temperature drops, that squeezes the sponge onto the interior surface of your window.

 WHAT FACTORS AFFECT CONDENSATION ON WINDOWS INSIDE YOUR HOUSE?

 - Relative humidity of a space

 - Humidity inside the home can be raised by: breathing, pets, showers, and plants to name a few

 As the air cools outside, it may cause the interior surface of your windows to fall beneath the dew point.
 If all other conditions are equal, window condensation will occur more quickly in a space that’s more humid.

 To fix condensation on windows inside the house, you must make the inside and outside temperatures closer to one another.
 You must also stop moist air from touching the window glass.
 Window inserts stop moist air from touching the glass pane and keep the air around it at a relatively similar temperature.

 Indow inserts are made of a high-grade acrylic that insulates better than glass.
 The inserts have a silicone edging that press into the interior of your existing window frames to create a near airtight seal so the moist interior air of your house can’t get to the glass window pane.
 The air in the cavity between the acrylic insert and your glass window also buffers the insert from the cold outside temperature.